jsoref/chromium.src/native_client_sdk/src/doc/devguide/devcycle/building.rst

 Currently, this tool will compress **pexe** files by about 25%.
-However, it is somewhat slow (can take from seconds to minutes on large appications).
+However, it is somewhat slow (can take from seconds to minutes on large applications).
 Hence, this step is optional.

 .. naclcode::
   :prettyprint: 0